 Your website needs to go… everywhere…on the desktop, laptop, tablet, and phone.
-The question is, does it?
-If your website is a few years old, you should check to see how it looks on your phone and tablet.
-Consider that in the 4th quarter of 2019, over 52% of websites were viewed on a mobile device1.
+Do you have a website?
+If so, when was the last time you viewed it on your phone or iPad?
+How did it look and how easy was it to use?
+Consider that in the 4th quarter of 2019 over 52% of websites were viewed on a mobile device1.

-Modern websites need to display well on different devices.
-The challenge is that our devices come in varying screen sizes.
-When designing a web page, the desktop monitor offers a large landscape to work with; however, that web page needs to be able to scale all the way down to the smallest smart phone screen.
+Modern websites need to display well on multiple devices.
+When designing a web page, the desktop monitor offers a large landscape to work with, but that web page needs to be able to scale all the way down to the smallest smart phone screen.

-In the early days of internet accessible mobile phones, web designers had to develop a "mobile only" version of their client’s website.
+In the early days of internet accessible mobile phones, web designers had to develop a "mobile only" version of their website.
 So instead of maintaining just one site, webmasters had to work double duty.
 I never did this.
-I knew something better was around the corner, and that something better became Responsive Web Design.
-In short, there became a way to design a website that responds to different screen sizes.
-Basically, this means that a responsive website will "morph" its layout to fit the size of the screen.
-Sounds simple, eh?
-Believe me, it is far from simple.
+I knew something better was around the corner.
+And that "something better" became Responsive Web Design.
+"Responsive" basically means a website responds to different screen sizes, automatically changing the site's layout to best fit the display.

 In 2017, I made Responsive Web Design my standard website design process.
 If I designed a website for you prior to 2017, I urge you to get in touch so that we can discuss converting your site to a responsive design.
 This may even be a good opportunity to do some website "housekeeping."